-4. PAYMENT PROCEDURES - REIMBURSEMENT THROUGH THE AUTOMATED STANDARD APPLICATION FOR PAYMENTS (ASAP) SYSTEM
+4. PAYMENT PROCEDURES - ADVANCES THROUGH THE AUTOMATED STANDARD APPLICATION FOR PAYMENTS (ASAP) SYSTEM

 - a.
 Method of Payment.
-Payment will be made by reimbursement through the Department of Treasury's ASAP system. - b.
-Requesting Reimbursement.
-Requests for reimbursements must be made through the ASAP system.
-Your requests for reimbursement should coincide with your normal billing pattern, but not more frequently than every two weeks.
-Each request must be limited to the amount of disbursements made for the Federal share of direct project costs and the proportionate share of allowable indirect costs incurred during that billing period. - c.
+Payment will be made by advances through the Department of Treasury's ASAP system. - b.
+Requesting Advances.
+Requests for advances must be made through the ASAP system.
+You may submit requests as frequently as required to meet your needs to disburse funds for the Federal share of project costs.
+If feasible, you should time each request so that you receive payment on the same day that you disperse funds for direct project costs and the proportionate share of any allowable indirect costs.
+If same-day transfers are not feasible, advance payments must be as close to actual disbursements as administratively feasible. - c.
 Adjusting payment requests for available cash.
-You must disburse any funds that are available from repayments to and interest earned on a revolving fund, program income, rebates, refunds, contract settlements, audit recoveries, credits, discounts, and interest earned on any of those funds before requesting additional cash payments from DOE.
+You must disburse any funds that are available from repayments to and interest earned on a revolving fund, program income,